 Item 16.
-Exhibits and Financial Statement Schedules. --
+Exhibits and Financial Statement Schedules.

-(a) Exhibits.
-Exhibit Number Description 1.1 Form of Underwriting Agreement.
-3.1† Amended and Restated Certificate of Incorporation, as currently in effect.
-3.2† Form of Amended and Restated Certificate of Incorporation, to be in effect immediately after the closing of the offering.
-3.3† Amended and Restated Bylaws, as currently in effect.
-3.4† Form of Amended and Restated Bylaws, to be in effect immediately after the closing of the offering.
-3.5 Certificate of Amendment to the Amended and Restated Certificate of Incorporation, currently in effect.
-4.1 Form of Common Stock Certificate.
-4.2† Amended and Restated Investors' Rights Agreement, by and among the Registrant and certain of its stockholders, dated March 5, 2021.
-5.1 Opinion of Cooley LLP.
-10.1†# AN2 Therapeutics, Inc. 2017 Equity Incentive Plan, as amended.
-10.2†# Forms of Stock Option Grant Notice, Stock Option Agreement and Notice of Exercise and Early Exercise Stock Purchase Agreement under the AN2 Therapeutics, Inc. 2017 Equity Incentive Plan.
-10.3†# AN2 Therapeutics, Inc. 2022 Equity Incentive Plan.
-10.4†# Forms of Stock Option Grant Notice, Stock Option Agreement and Notice of Exercise under the AN2 Therapeutics, Inc. 2022 Equity Incentive Plan.
-10.5†# Forms of Restricted Stock Unit Grant Notice and Award Agreement under the AN2 Therapeutics, Inc. 2022 Equity Incentive Plan.
-10.6†# AN2 Therapeutics, Inc. 2022 Employee Stock Purchase Plan.
-10.7†# AN2 Therapeutics, Inc. 2022 Non-Employee Director Compensation Policy.
-10.8†# AN2 Therapeutics, Inc. Officer Severance Plan.
-10.9†# Form of Indemnity Agreement by and between the Registrant and its directors and executive officers.
-10.10†# Offer Letter by and between the Registrant and Eric Easom, dated November 19, 2019.
-10.11†# Offer Letter by and between the Registrant and Lucy Day, dated November 19, 2019.
-10.12†# Offer Letter by and between the Registrant and Sanjay Chanda, dated November 19, 2019.
+(a) Exhibit S. Exhibit Number Description 1.1+ Form of Underwriting Agreement.
+3.1‡ Amended and Restated Certificate of Incorporation, as currently in effect.
+3.2+ Form of Amended and Restated Certificate of Incorporation, to be in effect immediately after the closing of the offering.
+3.3‡ Amended and Restated Bylaws, as currently in effect.
+3.4+ Form of Amended and Restated Bylaws, to be in effect immediately after the closing of the offering.
+4.1+ Form of Common Stock Certificate.
+4.2‡ Amended and Restated Investors' Rights Agreement, by and among the Registrant and certain of its stockholders, dated March 5, 2020.
+5.1+ Opinion of Cooley LLP.
+10.1‡# AN2 Therapeutics, Inc. 2017 Equity Incentive Plan, as amended.
+10.2‡# Forms of Stock Option Grant Notice, Stock Option Agreement and Notice of Exercise and Early Exercise Stock Purchase Agreement under the AN2 Therapeutics, Inc. 2017 Equity Incentive Plan.
+10.3+# AN2 Therapeutics, Inc. 2021 Equity Incentive Plan.
+10.4+# Forms of Stock Option Grant Notice, Stock Option Agreement and Notice of Exercise under the AN2 Therapeutics, Inc. 202: Equity Incentive Plan.
+10.5+# Forms of Restricted Stock Unit Grant Notice and Award Agreement under the AN2 Therapeutics, Inc. 2021 Equity Incentive Plan.
+10.6+# AN2 Therapeutics, Inc. 2021 Employee Stock Purchase Plan.
+10.7+# AN2 Therapeutics, Inc. 2021 Non-Employee Director Compensation Policy.
+10.8+# AN2 Therapeutics, Inc. Officer Severance Plan.
+10.9+# Form of Indemnification Agreement by and between the Registrant and its directors and executive officers.
+10.10+# Offer Letter by and between the Registrant and Eric Easom, dated November 19, 2019.

+10.11+# Offer Letter by and between the Registrant and Lucy Day, dated November 19, 2019.

-Exhibit Number Description 10.13† License Agreement by and between the Registrant and Anacor Pharmaceuticals, Inc., dated November 20, 2019, as amended on December 3, 2021.
-10.14† License Agreement by and between the Registrant and Brii Biosciences Limited, dated November 20, 2019.
-10.15† Amended and Restated Global Health Agreement by and among the Registrant, Adjuvant Global Health Technology Fund L.P., and Adjuvant Global Health Technology Fund DE L.P., dated March 5, 2021.
-23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm.
-23.2 Consent of Cooley LLP (included in Exhibit 5.1).
-24.1† Power of Attorney (included on signature page to the original filing of this registration statement on Form S-1).
-107 Filing Fee Table.
+- 10.12+# Offer Letter by and between the Registrant and Sanjay Chanda, dated November 19, 2019. - 10.13+\ License Agreement by and between the Registrant and Anacor Pharmaceuticals, Inc., dated November 20, 2019. - 10.14+\ License Agreement by and between the Registrant and Bril Biosciences Limited, dated November 20, 2019. - 10.15+\ Amended and Restated Global Health Agreement with Adjuvant Global Health Technology Fund L.P. and Adjuvant Global Health Technology Fund DE L.P., dated March 5, 2021. - 23.1+ Consent of independent registered public accounting firm. - 23.2+ Consent of Cooley LLP (included in Exhibit 5.1). - 24.1+ Power of Attorney (included on signature page).